nearform/react-patterns-workshop/slides.md

 <div class="dense">

 - This step builds upon the form you created in the last step
-- Copy and paste the code from the form component in `FilterFormChallenge.js` into the form component in `FilterFormWithStyledInput.js`
+- **Replace** the body of the `FilterFormWithStyledInput.js` component with the code of `FilterFormChallenge.js` from the previous step
 - If you didn't manage to complete the last step you can copy and paste the code from `FilterFormSolution.js` instead

 </div>